 For students traveling internationally, the types of travel covered under the Undergraduate International Travel Policy are different depending on what type of student you are.

 Undergraduate Students from Columbia College, Columbia Engineering and the School of General Studies

-This policy applies to all undergraduate students from Columbia College, Columbia Engineering and the School of General Studies* traveling outside of the 50 U.S. states on a Columbia-Led, Columbia-Facilitated and/or Recognized Travel program, including:
+This policy applies to all undergraduate students from Columbia College, Columbia Engineering and the School of General Studies* traveling outside of the 50 U.S. States and D.C. on a Columbia-Led, Columbia-Facilitated and/or Recognized Travel program, including:

 - a conference, research, internship, study abroad, service, performance, co-curricular and/or extra-curricular;